This is the final resting place of unprepared souls; their bleached bones perfectly preserved by the hot sun.

 Believe it or not, you can ration the amount of sweat that’s coming out of your body.
-Stay out of the sun’s reach and go to a protective shade.
+Stay out of the sun’s reach and under the shade.
 Limit strenuous activity during noontime and be more active in the night.
 These will all greatly increase your chances of finding help and surviving out in the desert.

-Keep your skin temp strictly down to under 92 degrees Fahrenheit to avoid losing water.
-Put your sleeping bag or a cover into a bush to create instant shade and to allow for cooling breezes.
+Keep your skin temperature under 92 degrees Fahrenheit to avoid losing water.
+Put your sleeping bag or a cover onto a bush to create instant shade and to allow cooling breezes.
 Don’t sit directly on the hot sand.
 If you must, tear out the seats of your new truck.